+The glacier actually used to be visible from the lakeshore—before the ice receded enough to move it out of view.
 In fact, the ice on this glacier has been more or less retreating for the last 10,000 years.
 At that time, this part of the Chugach was buried under more than 2,000 feet of ice.
-What’s there now is certainly notable, but try looking at the Valdez Glacier with the perspective of how small it has become.
-Look for features on the mountains that may indicate past ice levels, such as horizontal “ledges,” and U-shaped valleys rather than V-shaped.
+What’s there now is certainly notable, but try seeing the Valdez Glacier from the perspective of how small it has become.
+Look for features on the mountains that may indicate past ice levels, like horizontal “ledges” and U-shaped—rather than V-shaped—valleys.